Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Spatial resolution of the final image

-As highlighted by the final confocal image (Fig.4E and F) and corresponding RPSF (Fig.4G and F), the IPR algorithm driven from the $\mathbf{k}-$space leads to a resolution of the order of $\lambda/2$ much thinner than the usual diffraction limit dictated by the geophone aperture: $\delta \rho_u \sim \lambda z/d_0$.
+As highlighted by the final confocal image (Figs.~5d and e of the accompanying paper) and corresponding RPSF (Fig.~5f), the IPR algorithm driven from the $\mathbf{k}-$space leads to a resolution of the order of $\lambda/2$ much thinner than the usual diffraction limit dictated by the geophone aperture: $\delta \rho_u \sim \lambda z/d_0$.
 Mathematically, this can be understood by the convolution product between the geophone aperture and Fresnel rings exhibited by the transmittance $K(\mathbf{k}\out,\rho_s)$ in the $\mathbf{k}$-space (Eq.~\ref{K}).
-These Fresnel rings originate from the parabolic phase law exhibited by the focal spots in real space (Eq.~\ref{RPSF}).
+These Fresnel rings originate from the parabolic phase law exhibited by the focal spots in real space (Eq.~13).
 Encoded in the secondary lobes of the PSF, this Fresnel phase law exhibits spatial frequency components from $0$ to $k_0$.
 When properly realigned in phase, those frequency components lead to a corrected PSF whose extension spans over $\lambda/2$ instead of the usual aperture limited resolution $\Delta \rho_u \sim \lambda z/d_0$.